alton-michaux/Event-Attendance/ERD_docs.md

 Setting up the database with fake data
 --------------------------------------

-Upon creating your new branch you need to create a db/seeds.rb file, it should have these 2 lines of code:
+Upon creating your new branch you may need to create a db/seeds.rb file, it should have these 2 lines of code:

 		require 'factory_bot_rails'